anuraj-rp/anuraj-rp.github.io/_posts/2024-12-06-tumbller-cryptobot-architecture.md

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/7VkJM0gVBCo?si=P90SUkcu1TfINJ7z&amp;start=105" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <br>

 We also put a camera ESP32 on the robot to make it FPV bot.
 The camera is basically ESP32-CAM devkit.
 Each of our tumbller had two ESP32 microcontrollers.
-Both the ESP32 MCU connected to the same wifi access point.
-Let's call the ESP32 MCU controlling the tumbller robot motion tumbller-esp32-s3 and the camera ESP32 as tumbller-esp-cam.
-Each of the ESP32 MCU exposed functionality or affordance of the robot on the local network as a http REST endpoints.
+Both the ESP32 MCUs connected to the same wifi access point.
+Let's call the ESP32 MCU controlling the tumbller robot motion _tumbller-esp32-s3_ and the camera ESP32 as _tumbller-esp-cam_.
+Each of the ESP32 MCU exposed functionalities or affordances of the robot on the local network as a http REST endpoint.

 ### Software